dotnet/Silk.NET/documentation/proposals/Proposal - Input.md

 - Vibration has been excluded from this proposal, as we'd like to come up with a complete API for HD Rumble etc.
 - I've decided to use interfaces for nearly everything, so that the implementation has more control.
 - All modifications of states (i.e. functions) will go within the interface, whereas structs are used for read-only data.
+- In implementations, once an IJoystick, IGamepad, or other IInputDevice object has been created, **it must not be destroyed until disconnected**.
+This is to preserve event bindings.

 # Proposed API
 ## Interfaces